 How long do we keep the data for?

-The data is only kept for as long as we are providing products or services to the client.
+The data is only kept for as long as we are providing products or services to the customer.
 With the exception of information which is needed for accountancy purposes, or if an individual has opted-in to receive future communication, we will remove all personal data that we hold when the contract comes to an end, or when they opt-out or stop using our products or services.
 However, if someone has stopped using our products or services and we have not yet received full payment for the products or services that were used then we will need to retain their contact details until the full payment has been made.

 If you are a supplier then we will hold your data until we no longer need, or want to use, your products or services, or until you ask us to erase the data that we hold.